MicrosoftDocs/mslearn-store-data-in-azure/store-app-data-with-azure-blob-storage/README.md

 - Create storage resources to hold blobs.
 - Store and retrieve data from Azure Blob Storage.

-This project contains the source code for the **Store application data with Azure Blob Storage** learning module.
+This project contains the source code for the [Store web application data with Azure Blob storage](https://docs.microsoft.com/learn/modules/store-app-data-with-azure-blob-storage/) learning module.

 The **src/start/** folder contains the starting project and the **src/final/** folder has a completed version of the project.